VAT Registration Requirement in the UAE: A Complete Guide

 FAQs

-Who must register for VAT in the UAE?
+Who is eligible for VAT registration in UAE?

 Any business whose annual taxable supplies exceed AED 375,000 must complete VAT registration.
 This is known as mandatory VAT registration UAE.
 The rule applies to companies across all sectors, including mainland and Free Zone entities, ensuring they meet the VAT registration requirements set by the Federal Tax Authority.